 What Are Signs That You Need to Replace Your Slate Roof?

 Though slate is incredibly long-lasting, you’ll have to replace it eventually.
-Here are some signs that it’s time for roof repair or replacement.
+Here are some signs that it’s time to spend on roof repair or replacement.

 • Chipped, cracked, or broken shingles